State approves controversial oyster farm on Maquoit Bay

 The department had 120 days to make a ruling, but according to Jeff Nichols, director of communications for the department of marine resources, it was a “more complicated lease application than normal.”

 In late September, officials issued a draft approval which dismissed many of the intervenor’s concerns, including that the lease would interfere with lobstering grounds, negatively impact eelgrass beds, prevent navigation and recreation and result in too much noise.
-They also found no conflict of interest with co-owner Dan Devereaux, who is harbormaster and a former marine resources officer, because other town officials reviewed the material
+They also found no conflict of interest with Devereaux, who is harbormaster and a former marine resources officer, because other town officials reviewed the material.

+Co-owners Dan Devereaux and Doug Niven are pleased with “rational decision” from the department, Devereaux said, but despite their relief at what they see as a positive conclusion to a lengthy process, “our personal journey is far from over.”

+“We have to maintain our sense of being good stewards to the ocean and good neighbors to the neighbors … We want to continue being the representatives of aquaculture that we envision ourselves to be,” he said, adding, “I think we will be scrutinized for a time to come.”

-The decision will be appealed in court, said Crystal Canney, spokeswoman for the concerned citizens of Maquoit Bay.
+The decision, a”precedent-setting case for Maine,” will be appealed in court, said Crystal Canney, spokeswoman for the concerned citizens of Maquoit Bay.

 The opposition met the “unreasonable interference criteria to have this application denied,” she said in a written statement, “but DMR favored aquaculture at the expense of the traditional fisheries.”